danesv/taskrambler/README.md

 ### LOGIN

 You can't use the login without changing the code.
-It implemented using ldap and currently not configurable.
+It's implemented using ldap and currently not configurable.
 You have to change the configuration in the code and compile again.